entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 See also: [Entando Authentication](../../tutorials/create/mfe/authentication.md)

 ### Entando Local Hub
-The [Entando Local Hub](../compose/local-hub-overview.md) is the component repository of an Entando App Builder, which represents the Entando Bundles deployed or installed in the Entando Application.
+The [Entando Local Hub](../compose/local-hub-overview.md) is the component repository of an Entando App Builder.
+The Entando Bundles available to the Entando Application are represented and can be deployed, installed, updated or versioned using the App Builder UI.

 ### Entando WCMS
 The Entando Web Content Management System (WCMS) is a lightweight content and digital asset management system.
 It manages widgets, HTML fragments, and other content types used in an Entando Application.